Troubleshoot machines

 The Monitoring policy setting, Enable Process Monitoring, must be set to Allowed to collect, and display data in the Top 10 Processes table on the Historic Machine Utilization page.
 The collection is prohibited by default.

-The CPU and memory utilization, average IOPS, and disk latency data is collected by default.
+The CPU and memory utilization, average IOPS, and disk latency data are collected by default.
 You can disable the collection by using the Enable Resource Monitoring policy setting.

 Note: